plafer/Tissue.jl/NOTES.md

         + in `run_forever`,
             + loops over all  `start_calculator` tasks, calling `wait()` on all of them.

-# Generator Calculator
+# Source Calculator
-+ The user *must* provide *one* "generator" calculator.
++ The user *must* provide *one* "source" calculator.
 # Shutting down from `stop()`
 + The `stop()` function turns sets `graph.done = false`
-+ The generator task sees `done`, so sends a DONE packet through the graph.
++ The source task sees `done`, so sends a DONE packet through the graph.
 Exits.
 + `run_calculator` receives the DONE packet from `fetch_input_streams`.
     1. calls `close(calc)` on its calculator
     2. exits